Waging Peace: Cuba

 March 2011 Trip

 While in the country, President Carter saw Alan Gross, a U.S. aid contractor who was arrested in December 2010 and was serving a 15-year sentence in a Cuban prison.
 President Carter urged that the American be granted a humanitarian release.
+Gross was released in December 2014.
 Read full text >